Fed set to push ahead on new commodity trade rules

-NEW YORK/WASHINGTON, Jan 13 (Reuters) - The Federal Reserve is set to take its first formal step toward limiting major Wall Street banks’ role in physical commodities markets this week and issue a notice to seek public comment on the topic, sources familiar with the matter said on Monday.
+NEW YORK/WASHINGTON (Reuters) - The Federal Reserve is set to take its first formal step toward limiting major Wall Street banks’ role in physical commodities markets this week and issue a notice to seek public comment on the topic, sources familiar with the matter said on Monday.

 The Fed will publish a so-called “advance notice of proposed rulemaking” on Tuesday, laying out the issues it is considering, one day before a second Senate banking committee hearing on the matter, the sources said.